Skip to Content

 This will teach you all about staking house plants, including how to keep tall potted plants from falling over using my big rubber plant as an example.

-Staking my beautiful rubber plant
+big beautiful rubber plant

 This is hands down one of my favorite plants.
-I got it about 2 years ago at my favorite local nursery’s annual house plant sale.
-You know, I try to avoid this nursery because they have an amazing selection or beautiful, healthy plants, but they are a little pricey.
+I got it many years ago at my favorite local nursery’s annual house plant sale.
+You know, I try to avoid this nursery because they have an amazing selection, and I can easily empty my wallet in just one visit.
+Typically I save my visits there for “plant therapy” days and always keep an eye on when they are having good sales.

 staking house plants